mango-ict/mgs/README.md

 [![Node Version][node-image]][node-url]

 ## Installation
-To install the Mango ICT - CLI you can use the following NPM command.
+To install the Mango ICT - CLI you just need to type in the following.

 ```
 npm install mgs -g
 ```

 ## License